 - Kornog – Korong – beautiful sound from the iconic band – and still available!

-- Penou Skoulm – Breton Ballroom – this was Yann’s favorite when we met back in 1996.
-The combination of fiddle and Irish flute has profoundly influenced breton music for a few decades.
+- Penou Skoulm – Breton Ballroom – this was Yann’s favourite when we met back in 1996.
+The combination of fiddle and Irish flute has profoundly influenced Breton music for a few decades.
 Precious to understand some influences heard among plenty of fest-noz bands.

 - Carre Manchot – again an iconic fest-noz band, active since… we can’t remember!
 Some members changed along the way, but they still play in Brittany and beyond, fantastic dancing music.
 Look up for them when you’re in Brittany.
 They’ve released quite some albums, most of the earlier ones aren’t to be found on the market, but they sometimes show up on second hand markets!